 This newly-listed National Register historic district (covering the historic West Loop and containing approximately 70 properties) is centered on LaSalle Street between the Chicago River and Van Buren Street and includes properties as far east as Dearborn St. and as far west as Franklin St. (A map and list of buildings in the historic district with “contributing / non-contributing” information can be found here.)
 The nomination was prepared by the architectural / preservation / planning firm of McGuire Igleski & Associates, Inc., on behalf of the Department of Planning and Development, City of Chicago.

-Why is the City preparing a National Register nomination for the West Loop-La Salle Street Historic District?
+Why did the City prepare a National Register nomination for the West Loop-La Salle Street Historic District?

 National Register listing is primarily honorary.
 Unlike Chicago Landmark designation, it does NOT place any additional requirements or restrictions on private property owners.
 It does NOT involve any kind of mandatory building permit review by the City of Chicago.
 National Register listing would, however, encourage preservation through available preservation incentives and enhance public awareness of the West Loop’s historic significance.

-What rehabilitation incentives are available for a building within the proposed historic district?
+What rehabilitation incentives are available for a building within the historic district?

 For more frequently asked questions, click on the continuation page.

 Information on the National Register of Historic Places - Illinois Historic Preservation Agency Website

 Information on preservation and rehabilitation incentives - Illinois Historic Preservation Agency Website